Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Chargers stats and trends

-- The Chargers had an ATS record of 3-0 when playing as at least 6.5-point underdogs last year.
+- The Chargers were 3-0 ATS last year when playing as at least 7-point underdogs.

-- Los Angeles and its opponents combined to hit the over nine out of 16 times last year.
+- A total of nine of Los Angeles' games last season hit the over.

-- Los Angeles was 5-3 against the spread and 4-4 overall in games when it scored more than 22.6 points last season.
+- When Los Angeles recorded over 22.6 points last year, it was 5-3 against the spread and 4-4 overall.

-- When Los Angeles piled up more than 358.3 yards last season, the team was 5-5 against the spread and 5-5 overall.
+- In games that Los Angeles amassed more than 358.3 yards last year, the team was 5-5 against the spread and 5-5 overall.

-- Last season the Chargers had 16 turnovers, six fewer than the Chiefs had takeaways (22).
+- The Chargers had 16 giveaways last year, while the Chiefs had 22 takeaways.

 Home and road insights